-Eating too many dairy or processed foods coupled with a lack of fiber in your diet can cause.
-This is especially true if you’re lactose intolerant or consume protein sources such as fried meat, fish, and poultry.
+Eating too much dairy or processed food, coupled with a lack of fiber, can cause diarrhea.
+This is especially true if you’re lactose-intolerant or consume protein sources such as fried meat, fish, and poultry.
 Eat heart-healthy proteins instead.

-To avoid diarrhea, drink plenty of water, avoid caffeinated beverages, and increase your fiber intake.
+To avoid diarrhea, drink plenty of water, avoid caffeinated beverages, limit fried foods and excess fat consumption, and increase your fiber intake.

-Increase your water intake to reduce this effect, especially if you’re an active person.
-Drink plenty of water throughout the day.
+This risk or effect can be minimized by increasing your water intake, especially if you’re an active person.
+Regardless of protein consumption, it’s always important to drink plenty of water throughout the day.

 Increased cancer risk